 The kitchen is the most important room in the home.
 This is true for every type of living space: condos, single-family homes, apartments, and more.
 People generally love the utility and look of upgraded kitchens.
-If you want to make the most impactful upgrade possible and get the most return on your investment, you should take a look at renovating your kitchen.
+If you want to make the most impactful upgrade possible and get the most return on your investment, you should take a look at renovating your kitchen

 In a remodeled kitchen, new countertops and cabinets are a must.
-You’ll also want to upgrade the sink and appliances.
+You’ll also want to upgrade the appliances.
 However, if you find your costs are starting to climb, there are also smaller changes you can make to really improve the space:

 Upgrade older HVAC systems

 If the property has an older furnace or air conditioner, you might want to think about replacing it.
 For those thinking about selling their investment this year, the property’s HVAC systems can either be a bane (if older, they tell the buyer to expect upfront costs in the very near future) or a boon for the property’s value and appeal.

 Even if you’re holding onto your property and continuing to rent it out, an older, failing furnace or cooling system can spell trouble.
 You’re more likely to have to cover repair costs—older HVAC systems are more likely to break down—and deal with renter dissatisfaction, either from the faulty system or the high utility costs they’re seeing on a monthly basis.

 If you do decide to upgrade the heating or cooling systems, be sure to include that in your listing, as it can be a very appealing aspect of the property for both buyers and renters.
 In the next section, we’ll review even more ways to improve the property’s efficiency.
 This is one of the best ways to increase your property’s value to both tenants or future buyers.